-- LU - 3.1 Encourage the development of human-scale neighborhoods planned to be easily accessed by pedestrians, bicycles, and transit to increase walkability and reduce greenhouse gas emissions. - LU - 3.2 Encourage retention of existing open spaces and the creation of a citywide, linked open space network that integrates neighborhoods, provides access for all to clean healthy environments, protects natural resources and increases resilience to climate change impacts.
-Prioritize acquisitions and improvements in neighborhoods with historical underinvestment and disproportionately impacted communities. - LU - 3.3 Utilize adopted multi-family and single family design guidelines which help to promote high quality residential development. - LU - 3.4 Protect neighborhoods from adverse impacts such as junk vehicles or other nuisances by actively enforcing City codes. - LU - 3.5 Support new transit opportunities linked to residential growth. - LU - 3.6 As needed work with neighborhood residents to help define each neighborhood's character and address each neighborhood's challenges. - LU - 3.7 Promote walkways and bikeways within new residential developments that can be linked to existing or proposed trails and walkways. - LU - 3.8 Reduce sprawl by creating development regulations that allow smaller lot infill development at a scale and intensity that complements existing neighborhoods. - LU - 3.9 Protect residential zoning districts from adverse impacts created by land uses permitted in adjoining commercial or industrial zoning districts. - LU - 3.10 Limit new multi-family dwellings constructed in the Downtown Commercial zone to the second story or above when constructed in the downtown core.
+- LU - 3.1 Encourage the development of human-scale neighborhoods planned to be easily accessed by pedestrians, bicycles, and transit ~~for civic, cultural and/or recreational activities to increase walkability and reduce greenhouse gas emissions~~. - LU - 3.2 Encourage retention of existing open spaces and the creation of a citywide, linked open space network ~~that integrates neighborhoods, provides access for all to clean healthy environments, in order to retain the existing rural character within residential neighborhoods, protects natural resources and increases resilience to climate change impacts.
+Prioritize acquisitions and improvements in neighborhoods with historical underinvestment and disproportionately impacted communities.~~ - LU - 3.3 Utilize adopted multi-family and single family design guidelines which help to promote high quality residential development. - LU - 3.4 Protect neighborhoods from adverse impacts such as junk vehicles or other nuisances by actively enforcing City codes. - LU - 3.5 Support new transit opportunities linked to residential growth.

+LU - 3.6 As needed work with neighborhood residents to help define each neighborhood's character and address each neighborhood's challenges.

+LU - 3.7 Promote walkways and bikeways within new residential developments that can be linked to existing or proposed trails and walkways.

+LU - 3.8 Reduce sprawl by creating development regulations that allow smaller lot infill development at a scale and intensity that preserves\complements existing neighborhoods.

+LU - 3.9 Protect residential zoning districts from adverse impacts created by land uses permitted in adjoining commercial or industrial zoning districts.